BedoKharboutli/API-RESTful/README.md

-Service design to help customers, using RESTful api , and JSON as response
+Service design to help clients, using RESTful api , and JSON as response